gregdetre/healthyselfjournal/docs/reference/INIT_FLOW.md

 ### Troubleshooting

-- “Environment variable X is required”: run `healthyselfjournal init` or export the variable before running `journal cli`.
+- “Environment variable X is required”: run `healthyselfjournal init` or export the variable before running `journal`.
 - macOS microphone permissions: grant access in System Settings → Privacy & Security → Microphone.
 - `.env.local` not picked up: ensure you’re running commands from the directory containing `.env.local`, or export variables in your shell profile.
 - Local STT unavailable in Privacy mode: install `mlx-whisper` (Apple Silicon), or `faster-whisper`, or switch to Cloud.